huzaifanur/huzaifanur/README.md

 Hello!
 I'm Huzaifa Nur, a passionate Full Stack Developer with over 4 years of experience in the tech industry.
 I specialize in crafting efficient and reliable software with a keen eye for detail, scalability, and user experience.

-I have a diverse set of skills, ranging frontend to backend and deployements.
-I especially enjoy creating automation solutions other than web development.
+I have a diverse set of skills, frontend , backend and I also especially enjoy creating web automation solutions.

-In my spare time, I love contributing to open-source projects and exploring the latest technologies.
-I believe in the power of programming to transform and improve the lives of people around the world.

 ---